-Part two of my Japan trip is here!
-(Click here to read part one!)
+Part three of my Japan exploration trip is here!
+(Click here to read part 1 and part 2!)

 Last I left from the previous blog post, my friends and I were in Osaka getting ready to go to Kyoto.